Help Guide

 Virtual reality models

 All 3D models can be explored using smartphone or headset virtual reality.
-This allows users to experience the scale, design, views and human scale of projects
+This allows users to experience the scale, design, views and human scale of projects.

 Interactive diagrams